-NCSE has a longstanding history and commitment to working with all levels of government and is particularly dedicated to a non-partisan approach to support environmental policy-making.
-By virtue of its mission, NCSE will pursue all opportunities to inform policy and decision-making through science and pair opportunities between institutes of higher education and federal, state, and local government.
+NCSE has a longstanding history and commitment to working with all levels of government and is particularly dedicated to a nonpartisan approach to support environmental policymaking.
+By virtue of its mission, NCSE will pursue all opportunities to inform policy- and decision-making through science and pair opportunities between institutes of higher education and federal, state, and local government.

-NCSE’s policy and decision-making program works to:
+The NCSE policy- and decision-making program works to:

-Facilitate and catalyze science-policy dialogue through webinars, convenings, roundtables, and briefings
+Facilitate and catalyze science-policy dialogue through webinars, convenings, roundtables, and briefings.

 Government Policy Engagement

 NCSE is accelerating its work with government to leverage leadership, research, economic development opportunities (that include workforce training), and sustainable development.
 Specifically, NCSE connects its Member Institutions with opportunities to engage with, influence, and collaborate with local and state decision-makers.